Buying real estate in Nagoya?

 How much is home insurance for a house in Nagoya right now?

-The main factors that affect home insurance premiums for houses in Nagoya include the building's construction material (wooden homes cost more to insure than reinforced concrete), the building's age and fire-resistant rating, the total insured value, and whether you add earthquake coverage, which is particularly relevant given Japan's seismic activity.
+The main factors that affect home insurance premiums for houses in Nagoya are the building's construction type (wooden houses cost more to insure than reinforced concrete), the age and earthquake resistance rating of the structure, the coverage amount, and whether the property sits in a flood-risk zone, which is relevant for parts of lower-lying wards like Minato-ku and Nakagawa-ku near rivers.

 What are typical utility costs for a house in Nagoya right now?